Juanda International Airport: Operation of civilian flights

-As the construction of the airbase progressed, Garuda Indonesian Airways considered relocating its flights from the inadequate Morokrembangan Airport to the newly developed Djoeanda Airbase.
-However, since Djoeanda was initially designed solely for military use, it lacked the necessary facilities for civilian flights.
-To address this, a temporary terminal was created by converting the former Batignolles warehouse.
-This marked the beginning of the gradual transfer of Surabaya's airport operations to Djoeanda, and Morokrembangan Airport was eventually closed sometime later in the 1960s.
+As development progressed, a key issue emerged: Garuda Indonesia sought to relocate its aircraft operations—such as the Convair 240, Convair 340, and Convair 440—from the inadequate Morokrembangan Airport to Juanda Airport.
+However, since Juanda had not originally been designed for civil aviation, it lacked the necessary facilities to accommodate commercial flights.
+As Garuda’s operational needs became increasingly urgent, an initiative was launched to repurpose the former Batignolles warehouse into a temporary passenger terminal.
+This adaptation enabled the gradual transfer of operations, and ultimately marked the relocation of Surabaya’s commercial airport functions to Juanda, and Morokrembangan Airport was eventually closed sometime later in the 1960s.
 On 7 December 1981, the Directorate General of Civil Aviation of the Ministry of Transportation took over the management of the airport.
 Then, on 1 January 1985, the management of the commercial airport was transferred to Perum Angkasa Pura I, later known simply as Angkasa Pura I, and currently referred to as InJourney Airport.

 As civilian flight traffic increased, the need for a dedicated terminal for domestic and international flights became apparent.
 As a result, a new terminal was constructed to accommodate the growing demand.
 On 24 December 1990, Juanda Airport was officially designated as an international airport with the opening of its international terminal.
 Since December 1987, the airport had already been serving flights to destinations such as Singapore, Kuala Lumpur, Hong Kong, Taipei, and Manila.
 KLM began operating flights to Surabaya in April 1996, offering service to Amsterdam via Singapore on Boeing 747s.
 However, the route was discontinued in February 1997.

+Since its opening, the Indonesian government also floated the idea of transferring full usage rights of the base to civilian control, arguing that airport operating costs would place an additional burden on the defense and security budget.
+However, this proposal was rejected by the Indonesian Navy.

 To accommodate the growing number of passengers and increasing air traffic, a new terminal covering an area of 51,500 square meters was inaugurated on 7 November 2006.
 The facility was initially designed to handle between 6 and 8 million passengers annually.
 On 14 February 2014, another new terminal began operations on the southern side of the airport, across the runway, at the site of the former terminal which had been demolished.
 Covering an area of 50,000 square meters, the new facility has a capacity to handle up to 6.5 million passengers annually.
 It was subsequently designated as Terminal 2, while the existing terminal is to be known as Terminal 1.